turistu/odds-n-ends/firefox/pastejack.md

-Even if the Selection API functions were fixed to only set the primary selection when called from a secure context and as a result of user action (as they currently do in chromium-based browsers), the fact that they do it as a hidden side-effect means that they're still quite broken because
+Even if the Selection API functions were fixed to only set the primary selection when called from a secure context and as a result of user action (as I think they currently do in chromium-based browsers), the fact that they do it as a hidden side-effect means that they're still quite broken because
 - they end up changing the primary selection [when not intended either by the author or the user][quote-reply],